Subscribe to our mailing list

 Some restaurants, bars and shops have reopened with temperature checks and social distancing measures in place.
 Some shopping centres may require customers to register their details upon entry.
 You must wear a face mask in public places.

 Here is an expansive, cross-industry report on the restrictions and guidelines in place in regard to the pandemic in Myanmar produced by the British Chamber of Commerce.
 This report is updated periodically.
 Please be sure to check the date of the report.
+Here are some slides from a presentation by the British Chamber and Pun Hlaing Hospitals on coexisting with COVID in the workplace.

 Here you will find the pandemic-specific travel advice from the British Foreign Office.

 Here the FDA outlines the differences between the various COVID-19 tests including molecular, antigen, and antibody.
+WHO urges caution when it comes to rapid, easy-to-use tests, many of which are being sold in Yangon.

 We recommend Pear Anderson’s Coronavirus Travel Impact Dashboard for the latest travel industry news and analysis across Southeast Asia.
+Our World in Data has a plethora of charts, graphs and statistics of the situation globally.

 Here you can see the “Safe Travels” Global Protocols from the World Travel & Tourism Council.